How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 How to Make Rajma Recipe?!

 Rajma is a tasty North Indian dish made with red kidney beans in a thick gravy with spices and tomatoes.
-Many people eat rajma with rice, making the famous “rajma chawal” combo that’s loved in many Indian homes.
+Many people eat rajma with rice, making the famous “rajma chawal” combo loved in many Indian homes.
 You can make rajma at home easily with basic ingredients and some time.
 The beans need soaking, but once that’s done, cooking is simple.

 Families across North India make rajma weekly.
-In places like Punjab, rajma chawal is Sunday lunch in many homes.
+In places like Punjab, rajma chawal is a Sunday lunch in many homes.
 A friend from Delhi once told me her mother made rajma every Friday, and now she does the same for her kids.
 This tasty dish brings comfort and good nutrition together.

 Rajma Recipe Basic Ingredients: